Rendered fat

 What is rendered fat?

-During the rendering process, heat and pressure separate the fat from the other materials.
+During the rendering process, heat and pressure separate the fat from other materials.
 You can see the same basic process when you cook meat at home, the fat in the meat tends to become liquid and collect in the cooking vessel before hardening as it cools.

 In a modern rendering facility, the separated fat is further purified into a reliable consistent product for reuse.